Key takeaways

 Designing your scoring model

-A balanced model often allocates 40 percent to delivery, 30 percent to quality, 15 percent to cost, 10 percent to service, 5 percent to compliance.
+A balanced model often allocates 40 percent to delivery, 30 percent to quality, 15 percent to cost, 10 percent to service, and 5 percent to compliance.
 Adapt by vendor category.

 Automated data collection and processing